(Full time / Part time) 2020 start

 Head of School Masters Scholarships

-We offer scholarships to applicants holding an offer to study a Masters at the School of Media and Communication.
-Three are available for UK/EU applicants, each worth the full tuition fees, and three for international applicants, each worth half the tuition fees.
+We offer scholarships to applicants holding an offer to study a Masters at the School of Media and Communication in the form of tuition fee waivers.

 To find out how to apply and to see all funding opportunities, visit our scholarship and funding opportunities page.